-SALT LAKE CITY — A 21-year-old from Colombia who came to Utah three years ago, was detained by federal agents on Tuesday, his lawyer said.
+SALT LAKE CITY — A 21-year-old Colombian man who came to Utah three years ago, was detained by federal agents this week and remains in custody, his lawyer said Friday.

-His girlfriend, Jilian Nelsen, had been dating Ortiz Barros for a few months, but everything changed Tuesday.
+Ortiz Barros and his girlfriend, Jilian Nelsen, had been dating for a few months when everything changed on Tuesday.

 “He's the hardest worker I've ever met in my life and never complains, never complains a day,” said Nelson.
 “He was going to get his papers, going through the legal way and the right way to get his paper, he had no idea what that day was going to look like for him."

-Ortiz Barro’s lawyer, Adam Crayk, managing partner at Stowell-Crayk, said he fled from his home in Colombia when he was 18 years old.
-While he was entering the United State, border patrol agents put Ortiz Barros in immigration proceedings.
-Since he was under 21, a judge granted him certain safeguards.
+Ortiz Barro’s lawyer, Adam Crayk, said he fled from his home in Colombia when he was 18 years old.
+While he was entering the country, border patrol agents put Ortiz Barros in immigration proceedings, and since he was under the age of 21, a judge granted him certain safeguards.

 “A juvenile court judge has said, yes, I'm going to find that you meet the qualifications of abused, abandoned, or neglected,” said Crayk.
 “So then once that took place that was used, that order was used to get a special immigrant juvenile visa application approved.”

-When Ortiz Barros went to court on Tuesday, Nelson said he did not come back.
-She said he was taken to Wyoming, and does not know where he will go next.
+When Ortiz Barros went to court Tuesday, Nelson said he did not come back.
+She said he was taken to Wyoming and does not know where he will go next.

 “So you have a 21-year-old kid, who’s not a lawyer, born and raised in Colombia, seeking to try and save his immigration case, but then having it dismissed, knowing that he’s going to be put into expedited removal,” said Crayk.